Please note: These standards are currently in draft, and are likely to change over time and through use.

 - question whether the content needs to be a PDF – can it be added to a page?

 - present documents appropriately on the page – consider the importance of the document to the content

-- the maximum file size is 15MB – please optimize the PDF for the web before publishing
+- the maximum file size in the system is 15MB but as a general rule documents should not be more than 2MB – please optimize the PDF for the web before publishing

 - every PDF file must show the size of the file on the page from which it is downloaded (this is automatically applied by the CMS)

 - PDF files must be named using lower case letters with hyphens separating words

 - document properties should be set as above